xyphro/UsbGpib/README.md

 ## Version Confusion

-Xyphro has designed a version 1 and 2 adapter hardware.
-I also have built two modified versions of the usb-gpib adapter.
-To avoid confusion, I will refer to my latest design as version 2e because it is different to, and includes some enhancements not seen on, the Xyphro version 2 hardware design.
+There are three separate version numbers for the:
+1. Firmware
+2. PCB
+3. Enclosure

+This release incudes:

+1. Firmware ver 2e
+2. PCB ver 3e
+3. Enclosure ver 3e.

+###  Firmware

+Xyphro wrote version 1 of the firmware but has not produced a version 2.
+I wrote modifications to the firmware that created version 2e.
+The version 2e source code can be compiled to produce version 1 or 2e firmware using complier directives.

+The version 2e firmware implements two LEDs (red and green).

+###  PCB

+Xyphro produced version 1 and 2 PCBs.
+I have produced 3 versions of the PCB layout.
+To identify my versions, I have added the suffix "e" for enhanced.
+I have published versions 2e and 3e PCB.
+The Xyphro ver 1 firmware will run on the version 1 PCB.
+All firmware versions (1,2e,3e) will run on my PCB versions 3e.

 At the time of writing Xyphro has not written version 2 software to run on the version 2 hardware.
-The version 1 software runs on the versions 1/2/2e hardware, but does not make use of the green LED.
+The Xyphro version 1 software runs on the versions 1/2/2e hardware, but does not make use of the green LED.
 The version 2e software available on this repository runs on versions 1/2/2e hardware.

 ## Sucessfully tested measurement equipment:
 - R&S FSEM30